 WTFDYDWYDKWTD at work

-I’ve asked tons of creatives about imposter syndrome and how they deal with it.
-So far, they’ve all told me it doesn’t really go away because there’s always a project that makes them question, “Can I really do this?”.
-And they all, also, gave me the same advice:
+And without a doubt, they all tell me practically the same thing.
+It doesn’t really go away because there’s always a project that makes them question, “Can I really do this?” and “Do I even know what I’m doing?”
+Then they all give me the same spiel:

-That’s great advice in retrospect, but when you’re in the middle of a new brief with a new client and panic starts to set in… the first thought might not be “none of us really know what we’re doing.”
-It’s probably “wtf do I do?!”
+That’s great to know in retrospect, but when you’re in the middle of a new brief with a new client and panic starts to set in… the first thought isn’t “ahh, none of us really know what we’re doing.”
+It’s probably “wtf do I do?!

-So, wtf do you do when you don’t [think you] know what to do?
-There’s no one-size-fits-all answer, but here’s what I do:
+And wtf do you do when you don’t [think you] know what to do?
+Idunno, but here’s what I do:

 1. Record & Revisit